IgA vasculitis (formerly known as Henoch-Schonlein purpura) is the most common vasculitis of childhood.

 Rash of palpable purpura is present in all cases.

-Most cases resolve with symptomatic treatment.
+Most cases are self-limiting or resolve with symptomatic treatment.

 History and exam